shader-slang/slang/external/glslang-generated/README.md

 % python build_info.py . -i build_info.h.tmpl -o ../glslang-generated/glslang/build_info.h
 ```

-Next we need to create glslang/Include/revision.h.
-In notes it seems like this may not be needed much longer, but was needed for this build.
-We run the l/unix shell script `make-revision`.
-On windows it worked fine within cygwin (and did the previous python step).
-We then copy the file to `external/glslang-generated/glslang/Include/revision.h`.

 The glslang project is dependent on 'spirv-tools', so the next step is to set them up.
 How to do this is described in the README.md file in the `external/spirv-tools-generated` folder.

 ## Creating and building the Slang glslang project